sgoodluck/sgoodluck.github.io/content/posts/you-really-should-use-debuggers.md

 ### Debugging in the terminal {#debugging-in-the-terminal}

-Rememember: Debugging is just executing your code with a different command.
+Remember: Debugging is just executing your code with a different command.
 Since you can run your code in a terminal, you can run the debugger in the terminal as well.

 In the image below, I have our python code opened in `neovim` on the right and on the left, I've run `python main.py` followed by `python -m pdb main.py`.
-This started the python debugger which took \`main.py\` as its argument.
+This started the python debugger which took `main.py` as its argument.
 ![](/ox-hugo/Terminal1.png)

 How do you use the python debugger in the terminal?
 You can always type `help` or you can use a simple cheat sheet like [this one](https://kapeli.com/cheat_sheets/Python_Debugger.docset/Contents/Resources/Documents/index).
 Most debuggers have mnemonic command system which is a fancy way of saying "use the first letter of an action to execute that action".
 In other words, `q` means `quit` and `b` means `breakpoint` and `c` means `continue` and so on.